1919 Tour de France: Innovations and changes

 Three former winners of the Tour, François Faber, Octave Lapize and Lucien Petit-Breton had died fighting in the war.
-Two other former winners, Philippe Thys and Odile Defraye started the race.
-The war had been over for only seven months, so most cyclists did not have a chance to train for the Tour.
+Two other former winners, Philippe Thys and Odile Defraye, started the race.
+The war had been over for only seven months, so most cyclists did not have a chance to adequately train for the Tour.
 For that reason, there were almost no new younger cyclists, and the older cyclists dominated the race.
 The organization did not make it easy for the cyclists: with the addition of a stop at Strasbourg (recently recovered in the war), the length was extended to 5560 km: longer than all the previous Tours.
-Since then only the 1926 Tour de France has been longer.
+Since then, only the 1926 Tour de France has been longer.

 The bicycle manufacturers also suffered from the war and were unable to sponsor teams of cyclists.
 They worked together and sponsored more than half of the cyclists under the name "La Sportive", but effectively all the cyclists rode as individuals, wearing grey jerseys.
 The lack of team colours made riders indistinguishable and lead to the introduction of the leader's jersey.
 Cyclists were divided in an A-category (professional) and a B-category (amateurs).

 In previous years, cyclists had to take care of their own food during the race.
 In 1919, the tour organisation took care of this.